opensearch-project/project-website/_posts/2023-11-24-sessions-at-reinvent.md

 Time: Nov.
 27, 5:30 PM - 5:50 PM (PST)
 <br>Location: [Venetian, Level 2, Hall B, Expo, Booth #1480, Theater 3](https://hub.reinvent.awsevents.com/attendee-portal/catalog/?search=COM310)

 As an observability solution, OpenSearch scales!
-Hear from Neylson Crepalde at A3Data how they are doing observability on a whopping 5Tb per month of logs.
-He will cover the architecture used and many of their learnings along the way.
+Hear from Neylson Crepalde at A3Data about how they are doing observability on a whopping 5Tb per month of logs.
+He'll cover the architecture he used and the many lesson they learned along the way.

 # 6. ANT301 - What’s new in Amazon OpenSearch Service